Can A Semi-Elemental Diet Help You Beat Stubborn SIBO?

 One option that you may find works for you is the semi-elemental diet.
-In this article, I’ll explain what a semi-elemental diet is, why it’s been shown to help with severe cases of SIBO, and the pros and cons of the diet.
-I’ll also cover other key ways you can support your gut health while getting your SIBO under control.
+In this article, I’ll explain what a semi-elemental diet is, why it helped severe cases of SIBO, and the pros and cons of the diet.
+I’ll also cover other key ways you can support your gut health while getting your SIBO under control with supplements including Paleo Protein Powder and collagen protein.
 Let’s dive in!

 What is SIBO?

 As I mentioned earlier, SIBO is a condition in which the bacteria in your gut get out of balance and overgrow.
 This can happen in two ways.
 Either, the gut bacteria that is meant to reside in your large intestine and colon escapes into your small intestine.
 Or, the small amount of bacteria that occurs naturally in your small intestine grows out of control.
 This can be cause by:

 - Nerve and muscle damage from diabetes, scleroderma, or other conditions

 - Physical obstructions such as diverticuli, and scarring from surgeries or Crohn’s disease

 - Medications such as antibiotics, acid-blocking drugs, and steroids

 Once in your small intestine, even “good” bacteria can cause all sorts of digestive drama as they feed off of and ferment the undigested food located there–particularly sugar, carbohydrates, starches, and alcohol.
 This fermentation process produces hydrogen, methane, or both types of gases as a byproduct, which is why bloating is the #1 symptom of SIBO.

 Symptoms of SIBO